Program management overview

 Practices to maintain staff skills and responsibilities and communicate regularly about responsibilities and assignments. |

-Establish and maintain a staff list with contact information Establish Splunk roles and responsibilities on your team (see Setting roles and responsibilities) |
+Everything outlined in Foundational Establish Splunk roles and responsibilities on your team (see Setting roles and responsibilities) |

-Everything outlined in standard Establish a staffing model (see Staffing a Splunk deployment) |
+Everything outlined in Standard Establish a staffing model (see Staffing a Splunk deployment) |

-Everything outlined in intermediate Establish a RACI (responsible, accountable, consulted and informed) matrix as part of your staffing model (see Assigning responsibility for a Splunk deployment) |
+Everything outlined in Intermediate Establish a RACI (responsible, accountable, consulted and informed) matrix as part of your staffing model (see Assigning responsibility for a Splunk deployment) |

 BUSINESS ALIGNMENT